House Democrats told they’re too focused on impeachment

 WASHINGTON (AP) — House Democrats convened privately Tuesday to discuss campaign issues and heard a sobering assessment: They’re seen as too focused on impeachment of President Donald Trump and voters are not hearing enough about their work on other issues.

-The findings came from private polling conducted for the Democratic Congressional Campaign Committee.
-House Speaker Nancy Pelosi has brushed past mounting calls for impeachment — more than 70 lawmakers now support opening an inquiry — and is trying to keep the majority focused on committee investigations of the Trump administration and the party’s own policy agenda.
+The findings from Democrats’ internal polling came as House Speaker Nancy Pelosi brushed past mounting calls for impeachment — more than 70 lawmakers now support opening an inquiry — and tried to keep the majority focused on committee investigations of the Trump administration and the party’s own policy agenda.
+The private poll was conducted for the Democratic Congressional Campaign Committee.

 In many ways, the presentation Tuesday reinforced Pelosi’s strategy.
 The session at House Democrats’ campaign headquarters was the party’s first since taking the House majority.
-As lawmakers prepare to head home to meet voters next week, it signals the start of Democrats’ efforts to retain control in 2020.
+As lawmakers prepared to head home to meet voters next week, it signaled the start of Democrats’ efforts to retain control in 2020.

 Pelosi welcomed the results, according to a senior Democratic aide familiar with the session.
 Rep. Cheri Bustos, D-Ill., the chair of the DCCC, told the lawmakers about the importance of driving home their work on health care and other issues, according to another person in the room.
 Both were granted anonymity to discuss the private session.

 But the findings also showed the challenge ahead for Democrats.